markmelvin/pySaleae/readme.txt

   python device_manager_example.py

-If you plug an unplug a Logic or Logic16, the events should be displayed in the console.
+If you plug and unplug a Logic or Logic16, the events should be displayed in the console.

 Analyzers